aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 1

+In VSCode open the directoyr `exercises/start` and open the file
-First open the `exercises/start` directory in VSCode.
+Open the `exercises/start` directory in VSCode.
-Now open the file `AwsKmsArnParsing.dfy`.
-Most of the things here should make sense, but lets go over them all.

-`include` is how Dafny includes other files.
+1. `include` is how Dafny includes other files.
 The file `include.dfy` is a helper file we added for you.
 It has a few things things to help you.

-`module`, also pretty simple.
-This is how Dafny organizes code.
+1. `module` is how Dafny organizes code.
 This `module` is called `AwsKmsArnParsing`.
 Everything in `{}` is the contents of the `module`.
-Dafny does have ways to control what gets exported, but for now, lets just say "everything is exported.
+Dafny does have ways to control what gets exported, but for now, lets just say everything is exported.

-`import` takes a named module
-and bring it into scope in an existing module.
+1. `import` takes a named module and bring it into scope.

-`opened` takes all the exported names in the imported module and puts them in the current namespace.
+1. `opened` takes all the exported names in the imported module and puts them in the current namespace.
-This is where we will get symbols that don't exist in this file.
-For example `Split` and `Join`.
+This is where we will get symbols that don't exist in this file, for example `Split` and `Join`.

-Ok, so what about `{:options "-functionSyntax:4"}`?
+1. `{:options "-functionSyntax:4"}`
 This is to simplify upgrading.
-When Dafny v4 comes out modules with this option will "Just Work".
+When Dafny v4 is released out modules with this option will "Just Work".
-You don't need to work about this for the workshop, but if you are *really* interested: see [Controlling language features ](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-controlling-language) for more details.
+If you are *really* interested: see [Controlling language features ](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-controlling-language) for more details.